Day #8

 And yet they are comparable, because Cloverfield doesn’t want to tell the story of the disaster, it wants to tell a story about people surviving monster attacks.
 And to make that work they have to go way out of their way and actively work against their own set-up and film style.
 If they wanted to just do monster attacks scrapping the handycam angle style would have created a much better shots and atmosphere.
 But the found-footage thing would have been really interesting for a disaster movie!

 I mean, have you seen pictures from areas affected by natural disasters or terror attacks?
 They’re chilling.
 You can’t help but to wonder how it would feel to go through something like that.
 I was thinking that Cloverfield would try to tap into that those kinds of frightening questions.
 Crowds of panicking people, clouds of dust are making it hard to see/breathe, buildings that are structurally compromised, utilities destroyed: the city itself turning against you.
-And its all coming from something you have no power to stop.
+And it’s all coming from something you have no power to stop.

 The film briefly touches on some of that horror, but it never stays for very long before shifting the focus back onto monsters.
 They even introduce smaller monsters in addition to the giant one just so they can make that focus work.